 If you have not sent all the information we need your application will be invalid, and we will contact you to tell you what extra information we need.

 If this information is not received by the date we ask for it, within a 3 month period (or longer if agreed by the Council) your application will be returned to you in the post and a 25% administration cost will be taken from your planning fee refund.
 This applies to all planning application types.

 You can track the progress of your application online.

 If you do not want to apply online, you can download and print a paper form from the Planning Portal to fill in and post to us.

-You will need to send in one copy of each document and pay the correct fee.
+You will need to send in one copy of each document and a cheque for the correct fee.
 If it is a major application you will need to send 2 copies of each document.